RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

   opcodes of the oscillators to control the supersaw's "Detune"

 - The filter (in bandpass mode) with keytracking of 100% and a white noise input sample can be used to synthesize "whistle" sounds.
-A second bandpass with possible a different resonance setting can be used to further shape the attack.
+A second bandpass with possibly a different resonance setting can be used to further shape the attack.

 - The equalizers can be used to apply formant-like spectral peaks and anti-formant-like troughs to